Jaroslav Kvapil: Career and late life

-Jaroslav Kvapil (25 September 1868 in Chudenice, Kingdom of Bohemia – 10 January 1950 in Prague) was a Czech poet, theatre director, translator, playwright, and librettist.
-From 1900 he was a director and Dramaturg at the National Theatre in Prague, where he introduced plays by Anton Chekhov, Henrik Ibsen and Maxim Gorky into the repertory.
+In 1888, Kvapil made his literary debut, when he published his poems in the Světozor magazine.
+From 1891, he worked as a journalist.
+From 1900, he was a director and Dramaturg at the National Theatre in Prague, where he introduced plays by Anton Chekhov, Henrik Ibsen and Maxim Gorky into the repertory.
 Later he was a director at the Vinohrady Theatre (1921–1928).
 He wrote six plays, but is today chiefly remembered as the librettist of Antonín Dvořák's Rusalka.

 Kvapil was the principal author of the Manifesto of Czech writers of 1917, signed by over two hundred leading Czechs, favouring the concept of Czech self-government.